dfrappart/dfrappart.github.io/_posts/2025-08-20-Considerations_for_Shared_Gateway_API.markdown

 The status is not changed, and the curl command result is still the same.
 But you can test on your own if you don't believe me ^^

-Now we will add another app in a new namespace called demoapp
+Now we will add another app in a new namespace called `demoapp`.

 ```bash